Gekidol: Anime

 to the Gekidol Production Committee, Kiyoshi Tateishi designing the characters, and Prhythm/epx composing the music.
 The series aired on AT-X from January 5 to March 23, 2021.

-Internationally, the series was also streamed by Funimation outside of Asia.
+Internationally, the series was also licensed by Funimation outside of Asia.
 On February 13, 2022, Funimation announced the series would receive an English dub, which premiered the following day.

 Episode list

 Stage play

 A stage play was shown in the Theater Sun-mall in Tokyo from March 3 to March 7, 2021.

 Reception

 The reviewers at Anime News Network felt the premiere was dull and tried to do too much.
 Anime Feminist concurred, calling it boring and nothing special.